-Some have claimed to be visited by or helped by angels in a desperate time and have even tried to provide evidence of the event taking place (audio, video or personal testimony).
-Near death experiences have also produced stories of angels coming to ones bedside or waiting in a bright light to take the departing away.
+Some have claimed to be visited by or helped by angels in a desperate time and have even tried to provide evidence of the event taking place (audio, video, or personal testimony).
+Near-death experiences have also produced stories of angels coming to one's bedside or waiting in bright light to take the departing away.
 We need to make sure that stories like this are in harmony with the revealed word of God as most of the angelic claims are false and unwarranted.

 We are left with a multitude of questions about these unique beings.
 What we can comprehend about them leaves us mesmerized and utterly fascinated.

 In Daniel 10, the prophet Daniel beheld an angel in a vision, and here is what he experienced,